abulka/todomvc-ecs/readme.md

 For example, my `'think-todoitem'` System decides whether a todo entity needs the GUI DOM `<li>` created or updated, adding either the component `'insert'` or `'update'` to each entity. *Note that the 'insert' and 'update' components have empty data `{}` attached thus the component acts like a flag*.

 I use this trick extensively in this Todo implementation.

+When I asked an ECS expert about this approach, he said:

+> Attaching and detaching components in order to activate a system is absolutely the way to go.
+In fact, it is one of the biggest advantages of using ECS, since, in this way, you are changing the behaviour by taking advantage of the composition.

 ## Encapsulating Systems into classes